MykalMachon/React-Market/README.md

-# React-Restaurant
+# React-Market
-a fullstack e-commerce restaurant site built with React, Apollo 3, and Keystone.js
+a fullstack, e-commerce "farmer's market" built with React, Apollo 3, and Keystone.js